 - 4.7.1 Quality of life for the residents of Reading is one of the key elements of the vision for the Borough.
 A good quality of life is not only desirable in itself, but also ensures that Reading remains attractive to investment.
 The provision of sufficient good quality community facilities is crucial to ensuring that Reading is a place in which people want to live and continue living. - 4.7.2 Community facilities mean different things to different people.
 The term could encompass health facilities, education and training facilities (at all levels), youth and community centres and meeting places, libraries, places of worship, civic and administrative facilities and recycling facilities and civic amenity sites.
 Other uses such as open spaces, sport and recreational facilities, leisure facilities or pubs are often centrepieces of a community, although these are dealt with in other sections of the Local Plan. - 4.7.3 The range and quality of facilities serving Reading's communities should be improved.
 Retaining important facilities will be essential.
-Some community facilities appear on a list of assets of community value (under the Localism Act 2011), available on the Council's website86, and this may indicate the importance of a facility.
-The provision of a mix of compatible community services on a single site will also be encouraged. - 4.7.4 Given the dense, built up nature of Reading and the lack of appropriate new sites, it is inevitable that some of the Borough's community facility needs will have to be met through intensification of the use of existing sites.
-This has particularly been the case on school sites in recent years, and this is likely to continue to be an important aspect of new provision.
-In some cases, this may mean some development on open areas within the site.
-This can be acceptable in some cases, but needs to be balanced against the provision of adequate sports and play space, and other issues such as impact on biodiversity.
+Some community facilities appear on a list of assets of community value (under the Localism Act 2011), available on the Council's website 101, and this may indicate the importance of a facility.
+The provision of a mix of compatible community services on a single site will also be encouraged.